ProjectHydroTech/Zybo-Z7/Vitis/README.md

 If you have not already generated your own wrapper.xsa file or downloaded it from the Vivado notebook, please go ahead and view the Vivado guide first. https://github.com/ProjectHydroTech/Zybo-Z7/tree/main/Vivado

-Source files have been provided.
+Example source files have been provided.

 ![image](https://user-images.githubusercontent.com/92703672/153341220-35883863-b092-4f38-bf83-f824806a4169.png)